 Federal Loan Programs to Consider After You Graduate

-Once you graduate and need to begin paying back your federal student loans, the government offers a number of programs that can make repayment more manageable.
-Here’s a look at some of your options.
+Once you graduate and need to begin paying back your federal student loans, the federal government has a number of programs that could make repayment more manageable.
+These are some of the options.

 Federal Student Loan Repayment Plans